-The DSL and deputy DSLs will undergo child protection and safeguarding training, and update this training at least every two years.
+The DSL and deputy DSLs will undergo child protection and safeguarding training which is updated at least every two years.
 The DSL and deputy DSLs will also obtain access to resources and attend any relevant or refresher training courses, ensuring they keep up-to-date with any developments relevant to their role.
 This will include training to understand: